apache/flink/docs/streaming_guide.md

 ### Sources

-The user can connect to data streams by the different implemenations of `DataStreamSource` using methods provided by the `StreamExecutionEnvironment`.
+The user can connect to data streams by the different implementations of `DataStreamSource` using methods provided by the `StreamExecutionEnvironment`.
 There are several predefined ones similar to the ones of the batch API and some streaming specific ones like:

  * `socketTextStream(hostname, port)`
  * `readTextStream(filepath)`